 An Overview of Apollo

-As a primary pallet, Apollo is composable and modularly functional.
-As such, it can be leveraged by other pallets to form secondary and tertiary DeFi primitives that build on top of its oracle functionality.
-For example, a secondary pallet like Angular Finance, which functions as a cross-chain money market and lending platform, would make use of the Apollo primary pallet.
-Apollo is part of a wider array of primary pallet primitives that can be ‘stacked’ and combined to easily form new primitives.
+As a pallet on Picasso, Apollo can be leveraged by other pallets to form DeFi primitives that build on top of its oracle functionality.
+For example, Angular Finance, which functions as a cross-chain money market and lending platform, would make use of Apollo’s functionality for retrieving price feeds on their assets.

 Importantly, Apollo is MEV-resistant.
 MEV, or Maximal Extractable Value, is a form of front-running transactions that occurs at the block creation level.
 Apollo is able to overcome this challenge through its design, which also provides other security benefits.
 Normally, one common type of MEV allows actors to reorganize transactions in a block.
 For example, in a proof stake blockchain, a validator could see a new price update before it’s executed through the oracle which could allow them to include a transaction to buy or sell an asset based on the expected price (frontrunning).

 the order of the Oracle price updates is guaranteed;